Meeting Time: July 23, 2024 at 9:00am PDT

 • 7465002376940741

-Rebecca DaunWidner about 1 month ago
+Rebecca DaunWidner 3 months ago

 Bring all county workers up to a liveable wage before considering board raises.
 The board should get the same COLA as the rest of county workers.